Z3nSpyder/B2p/README.md

 1. If you have an antivirus software installed on your phone make sure you whitelist B2p as it is not deployed in the play store yet.

-1. Press the privacy button once and wait for 5 minutes.
+1. Press the privacy button once and wait for 5 about minutes.

 1. The app will process and find out about which apps use permissions that are not needed by them.

 1. See the displayed information carefully

-1. Review and uninstall flagged apps.
+1. Review the flagged apps.

 ## Working

 1. Once the user presses the button, B2p extracts information about the apps installed on their phone.

 1. B2p then categorizes their apps into predefined categories ( each with their defined permissions).
-It extracts the category of the app from the Google Playstore.
+It extracts the category of the app from the installed app's manifest.

 1. If B2p detects that an app is using permissions not usually required by its category, we flag it.

-1. The information is then displayed for review to the user where he can choose to uninstall a few apps or white list them.
+1. The information is then displayed for review to the user where he can review the displayed apps and make sure they are from a trusted reviewer.

 1. The unique feature of B2P is that it runs entirely from the user&#39;s side which makes it run quicker than server side applications.

 ## Limitations

-1. Categorization would work only on applications downloaded from the Google Playstore.
-All non-Playstore apps will be categorized as &quot;Others&quot; and will be flagged.
+1. Categorization would work only on applications developed after 2016-17.
 2. Will not work on iOS devices.

 ## Compatibility

 1.The application is compatible on most phones which run on android.
-Some phones such as one plus are not comparable to run the app.
+Some phones such as One plus are not compatible for the time being.
 2.The application is only designed to work in portrait mode for the time being.

 ## Requirements and Permissions

 1. No special permissions
-2. Android

-B2P is built on and for android devices.
+## Planned improvements

+1. Better designed interactive UI
+2. Better categorization of apps using Machine Learning.
+3. Implementation to work on the OS level to act as a firewall for inbound and outbound connections.

 **Conclusion :**